 - Philosophy and Methodology of Social Sciences

-Optional modules require a minimum number of students to be offered and the optional modules available may change.
+Optional modules are subject to change each year and may require a minimum number of students to be offered.

-Our fantastic global reputation makes University of St Andrews graduates highly valued by employers.
+Our fantastic global reputation makes the University of St Andrews graduates highly valued by employers.
 The MSc International Development Practice provides the subject knowledge and general skills needed for international development related careers in government and public bodies, non-governmental organisations and charities, and the private sector.
-You will: